11 Things I Still Buy In Plastic

 9. Online orders

-I order things online, and sometimes it happens that the items come with unnecessary plastic wrapping.
-This can be pretty frustrating, especially if you order from a “sustainable” company.
+I order things online, and sometimes it happens that the items come with plastic wrapping.
+This can be frustrating, especially if I order from a “sustainable” company.

-Low waste tip: I often write an email before ordering to ask how they ship the products.
-I also ask if they could avoid using plastic packaging for my order.
+Low waste tip: I often write an email before ordering to ask how they ship the products, and ask if it’s possible to avoid using plastic packaging for my order.

 10. Ingredients for DIY-ing products